-Speech delivered by DPM Tharman Shanmugaratnam at the launch of Prudential’s new office at Marina One on 7 November 2017.
+Speech delivered by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at the launch of Prudential’s new office at Marina One on 7 November 2017.

 Mr Mike Wells, Group CEO, Prudential PLC